 If you’re up for a road trip, the hatchery in Issaquah just might be the fanciest in America.
 They pride themselves on being the most visited hatchery in Washington.
-They even host birthday parties!
-There is also a live salmon cam, so you can check out the viewing before you make the trek northeast.
+Tours are available with the size limited.
+Link has info. on the 2020 salmon season and Covid related precautions and changes.

 Puyallup/Greater Pierce County